 - Subject: Science and electricity

 - Materials: Three small ropes, a laptop to play a song, and an area for students to move around in.

 - Vocabulary: circuit, current, electricity, magnetism, electric field, magnetic field, generator, motor, and power plant.
 (Feel free to add or remove words and phrases as necessary for your students.)

 Phase 1: Switch On

 I began the lesson by stating: “Today, we will study electricity.
 How is it made and delivered to us?
 We will also play a few games.
 Now, who can tell me what electricity is?”
-I received responses that demonstrated that my students had a minimum working knowledge of the energy source.
+I received responses demonstrating my students had a minimum working knowledge of the energy source.

-I clarified that electricity is a form of energy, like heat, sound, and light.
-We discussed how electricity consists of charged particles that may flow in a current or be in an accumulation of charge as static.
+I clarified electricity is a form of energy, like heat, sound, and light.
+We discussed how electricity consists of charged particles flowing in a current or in an accumulation of charge as static.
 One student exclaimed, “Every time I wear my wool sweater in the winter, I feel electricity regularly.”
 Many of my students agreed, and we talked about how static electricity can be discharged through the air based on various factors, including weather conditions.

 Phase 2: Get Charged Up

 Next, I introduced vocabulary words.
-My students learned that magnetism and electricity are closely associated.
+My students learned magnetism and electricity are closely associated.
 I explained: “Magnetism and electricity are part of the electromagnetic force.
-They both create fields that attract and push.
-Using oil, solar power, nuclear energy, wind turbines, fossil fuels, or hydroelectric dams, power companies generate electricity that is then sent to us through above-ground power lines.
+They both create fields of attraction and repulsion.
+Using oil, solar power, nuclear energy, wind turbines, fossil fuels, or hydroelectric dams, power companies generate electricity sent to us through above-ground power lines.
 Places where electricity is produced are called power plants.”
 We further discussed the purposes of generators and motors.

 Integrating the ECC in a Teachable Moment